dmicha16/simple_serial_port/README.md

 }
 ```

-WriteSerialPort does not append any delimiters by default.
+WriteSerialPort function does not append any delimiters by default.
 This is done due to the fact some *JSON* constructing libraries append their own delimiters.
 So if you choose to use a *JSON* library just put your parsed *JSON* into a string and add it as a parameter:

 ``` C++
 string my_json = "{"name":"John"}";